pegasystems/pega-helm-charts/docs/Deploying-Pega-on-EKS.md

 With your credentials saved locally, you must push your Pega-provided Docker images to your Docker registry.
 For details on where the AWS CLI stores your credentials locally, see [Where Are Configuration Settings Stored?](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-where)

+### Managing SSL certificates in AWS certificate manager

+Pega supports the use of an HTTPS load balancer through a Kubernetes ingress, which requires you to configure the load balancer to present authentication certificates to the client.
+In EKS clusters, Pega requires that you use an AWS Load Balancer Controller (formerly named AWS ALB Ingress Controller).
+For details, see [Application load balancing on Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html).

+To configure this ingress controller, Pega allows your deployment to use the AWS Load Balancer Controller without a certificate for testing purposes; however, for the best security practice, Pega supports using an SSL certificate that you create or import into AWS Credential Manager.
+After you have your Amazon Resource Name (ARN) credential using this certificate, you must add an annotation to the web tier ingress configuration so the deployment passes your ARN certificate to the web tier.

+To import or create a new SSL certificate, see [Importing Certificates into AWS Certificate Manager](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html).
+After you have your ARN certificate, use the appropriate annotation:

+For EKS - use alb.ingress.kubernetes.io/certificate-arn: \<*certificate-arn*\> to specify required ARN certificate.

 ### Making your Docker images available to your deployment

 Clients with appropriate licenses can request access to several required Docker images from the Pega-managed image repository.
-Pega Plaform requires you to download these images and then push them to a repository that is available to your EKS environment.
+Pega Platform requires you to download these images and then push them to a repository that is available to your EKS environment.
 After you make your Pega-provided Docker images available to your AWS account, you are ready to create your Amazon EKS cluster.

 ### Creating an Amazon EKS cluster